michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 3.12.0 =
-- Added an option to clear caches by type.

 = 3.11.1 =
+- Added options to select cache tables when clearing caches from the `Cache` screen.
 - Fixed a bug that `Country` unit option was not property set for some cases.

 = 3.11.0 - 01/25/2019 =